cockroachdb/docs/v2.2/recommended-production-settings.md

     Monitor IOPS for higher service times, if they exceed 1-5 ms, you will need to add more devices or expand the cluster to reduce the disk latency.
 To monitor IOPS, use tools such as `iostat` (part of `sysstat`).

-- The ideal configuration is 4-16 CPUs, 32-64 GB memory nodes.
+- The ideal configuration is 4-16 CPUs, 16-64 GB memory nodes (2-4 GB of memory per CPU).

     To add more processing power (up to 16 CPUs), add more CPUs is better than adding more RAM.
 Otherwise, add more nodes rather than using higher CPU per node; higher CPUs will have NUMA implications.
 Our internal testing results indicate this is the sweet spot for OLTP workloads.
 It is a best practice to use uniform nodes so SQL performance is consistent.